yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 * Install a set of embedded development tools for programming the STM DevKit in C
 * Build an image and flash it onto the STM DevKit
-* Use Azure CLI to create and manage an Azure IoT hub that the STM DevKit will securely connect to
-* Use Azure IoT Explorer to view properties, view device telemetry, and call direct commands
+* Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands.

 ## Prerequisites